mozillazg/ptcpdump/README.md

-      --print                Print parsed packet output, even if the raw packets are being saved to a file with the -w flag -r, --read-file string     Read packets from file (which was created with the -w option). e.g. ptcpdump.pcapng -c, --receive-count uint   Exit after receiving count packets --version              Print the ptcpdump and libpcap version strings and exit -w, --write-file string    Write the raw packets to file rather than parsing and printing them out.
+      --print                Print parsed packet output, even if the raw packets are being saved to a file with the -w flag -r, --read-file string     Read packets from file (which was created with the -w option). e.g. ptcpdump.pcapng -c, --receive-count uint   Exit after receiving count packets -v, --verbose count        When parsing and printing, produce (slightly more) verbose output --version              Print the ptcpdump and libpcap version strings and exit -w, --write-file string    Write the raw packets to file rather than parsing and printing them out.
 They can later be printed with the -r option.
 Standard output is used if file is '-'. e.g. ptcpdump.pcapng
 ```